This page may contain affiliate links. For more information, please read our disclosures.

 Save 10% on your first month (or year) of membership with code NONCLINICALPT

 If you’re an OT looking for support, OT Potential has your back on every level.
 From the free podcast and helpful articles like this comprehensive one about OT certifications, to the OT Potential Club (an online journal club that distills research into actionable practice tips) you will find SO much help here.
 OT Potential is run by Sarah Lyon, MOTR/L, who is a great friend and overall incredible human.
+While I am a PT, I have chosen to belong to the OTP club since it began.
+I LOVE it.
+It’s an incredible community of caring, supportive, forward-thinking, and evidence-minded occupational therapy professionals across the globe.

 Having trouble passing the NPTE?
 Definitely explore PT Final Exam by Will Crane, PT, DPT.
 PT Final Exam is the highest rated NPTE prep program around, and it has all sorts of options to fit all budgets.
 There’s no smoke and mirrors and no fancy marketing in this program, but it’s rock solid.
 If you want to pass the NPTE, this is the way to go.